Jagatpur Village, Delhi

-Jagatpur is a village in Delhi, India.
+Jagatpur village is a village, near Burari in Delhi, India.
 Jagatpur is one of 122 villages of Delhi, situated on the cities outskirts.
 The Yamuna River surrounds the village, sometimes causing floods.

 Background

 There have been a number of recurrent floods in the history of this community that has led to resettlement and rehabilitation of the population.
 The village is rural in its socio-cultural aspects but because of its vicinity to NCT Delhi, it resembles a semi-urban community.

-One of the prominent features of the Gujjar community is that they traditionally rear cattle.
-Cattle rearing has been the backbone of the village economy in the past.
 The village has undergone many geographical, economic, cultural and social changes.
 Due to the increasing value of landholdings, the people of Jagatpur have started abandoning their traditional practice of cattle rearing in favor of alternatives better suited to the fast pace of economic growth.
 However, there is still a very significant population involved in cattle rearing, especially relative to Delhi.

 Governance

 The community has a local Caste Panchayat.
 The representatives of the Panchayat are heads of the 26 Kunbas of the village.
-The community is inhabited primarily by Gujjars, who constitute about 85% of the village population.
-The remaining population is composed of all the other Hindu castes, as well as a small Muslim community.
-Gujjars are the dominant caste with the rest of the population being composed of migrants from Uttar Pradesh & Bihar.
+The community is inhabited primarily by Hindus, who constitute about 85% of the village population.
+The remaining population is composed of a small Muslim community.
+Gujjars are the native to the area with the rest of the population being composed of migrants from Uttar Pradesh & Bihar.